Imagine a website based on a combination of an intuitive, easy-to-use blogging platform and the viral power of social media.

 One of the best ways to do this is to systematically repurpose content you're already publishing elsewhere, such as on your blog.

-Create a system or process in your business that means whenever you publish a new blog post, it's repurposed onto Medium.
+Create a system or process in your business that means whenever you publish a new blog post, it's repurposed onto Medium (here's how to do so).

 You may already do the same for sharing your content to Facebook, Twitter and/or LinkedIn.